ISO C99 supports data types for integers that are at least 64 bits wide,

 long int, add the suffix ‘ULL’ to the integer.

 You can use these types in arithmetic like any other integer types.
 Addition, subtraction, and bitwise boolean operations on these types are open-coded on all types of machines.
 Multiplication is open-coded if the machine supports fullword-to-doubleword a widening multiply instruction.
 Division and shifts are open-coded only on machines that provide special support.
 The operations that are not open-coded use special library routines that come with GCC.

 long long types for function

-arguments without function prototypes.
+arguments, unless you declare function prototypes.
 If a function

 int for its argument, and you pass a value of type